 What IF...

-This year's Innovation Funding (IF) process centers around the "How Might We?" of innovation, encouraging engagement with ideas at all stages of the process – whether it's a budding seed awaiting exploration, a fully-formed concept ready for development, or an existing service/program in need of reimagination.
-The SISU IF Awards aim to gather ideas from across our campus and community, sparking new programs, interdisciplinary projects, and transformative efforts aligned with the University's strategic plan, mission, vision, and core values.
+This year's theme, "Supporting Our Compass," focuses on propelling new ideas connected to advancing the vision and addressing the Grand Challenges of NMU's new strategic plan, Our Compass.
+The Innovation Funding (IF) process will center around the "How Will We?" by innovating and encouraging ideas at all stages of implementation of the new Primary Strategies.
+All proposals must demonstrate how they advance the priorities outlined in Our Compass.
+The SISU IF awards aim to mobilize ideas from across our campus and our community, sparking new programs, interdisciplinary projects, and transformative efforts aligned with, and guided by, the University's strategic plan, mission, vision, and core values.

 How is IF Categorized?